ECCC-ASTD-MRD/MIDAS-src/CONTRIBUTING.md

 You will see instructions about this feature in the GitLab merge request page.

-An automatic system of tests has been developed that garantee that modifications do not brake existing features or change expected results.
 Once the `Merge Request` is accepted with with the `main` branch as target (as is generally the case), the modifications are pushed and the system tests are launched to guarantee that the all the tests pass for the `main` branch.
 The [instructions for automatic